-Students have to complete a Work Application and submit it to Office of Student Financial Assistance.
+Students have to complete a Work Application and submit it to the Office of Student Financial Assistance.

-During the first week of school, work-study eligible students will a Referral Form in their SHU email.
-This form contains the awarded work-study amount, the recommended number of hours to work per week, the maximum number of hours for the academic year, and the hourly pay rate - which is presently $9.60 in Connecticut.
-If you don't receive this form, please check with the Office of Student Financial Assistance as your Work Application may be incomplete or not received.
-This form should be printed and brought with students when applying for jobs.
+During the first week of school, work-study eligible students will receive a Referral Form in their SHU email.
+This form contains the awarded work-study amount, the recommended number of hours to work per week, the maximum number of hours for the academic year, and the hourly pay rate - which presently is $10.10 in Connecticut.
+If you don't receive this form, please check with the Office of Student Financial Assistance because your Work Application may be incomplete or not received.
+The Referral Form should be printed and brought with students when applying for jobs.
 If hired, the form must be completed and returned to the Office of Student Financial Assistance.

 When the completed Referral Form is returned to the Office of Student Financial Assistance, the student is activated in Kronos within 48 to 72 hours.
 Kronos is an electronic timecard system that students utilize to track their hours each time they work.
 The hours are then sent to their supervisor to be approved for payment.
 Students are paid every other Friday.

 Paychecks or Direct Deposit vouchers are ready for pick-up on paydays from the Payroll Department between 8:30am and 4:00pm (located on the 2nd floor of Melady Hall).
 We highly recommend Direct Deposit because if you do not pick up your check or voucher by the following Wednesday morning, they are mailed to your home address.
 Direct Deposit forms are included with the Work Application but you may also pick up the form in the Office of Student Financial Assistance.
 Direct Deposits can take up to two pay periods to be processed so, in the meantime, a paper check will be issued.

 How many hours may I work?